php-fig/fig-standards/proposed/PSR-1-basic.md

 - Files MUST use only `<?php` and `<?=` tags.

-- Files MUST use only UTF-8 (no BOM) for PHP code.
+- Files MUST use only UTF-8 without BOM for PHP code.

 - Files SHOULD either declare symbols or cause side-effects, but SHOULD NOT do both.